-- e) familiarise themselves with fire and emergency drills (including the location of emergency telephones) and escape routes; and - f) where required by University policy register with the Occupational Health Service for health surveillance purposes.
+and escape routes; and

+(f) where required by University policy register with the Occupational Health Service for health surveillance purposes.

 Where self-employed persons or contractors and their employees carry out work on University premises, they must comply with standards of safe working contained in any regulations or codes of practice applicable to their operations, and in the University's safety rules.